niksilver/elm-explained/functions/DefiningFunctions.md

 type alias Person = { name : String, age : Int }
 ```

-Now the `Person` function is one that takes several arguments,
+This gives us a `Person` function that takes several arguments,
 one for each field, and it will return a record with those fields.
 This means we need to know the order in which we originally defined
 the fields.